miguelangelramirez/httphish/README.md

 It will then ask you for the following information :

 * Whether you want to download the webpage with `wget` or if you have manually saved it to the `/web` folder.
-If you use `wget` it will also ask you :
+    * If you use `wget` it will also ask you :
         * The full URL to download (ex: `http://www.github.com/login`)
+        * Whether to use the default user agent for wget or enter a custom one.
+(You can see the default one in the code)
+    * If you want to manually download it, simply create a folder named `web` next to the script and save index.html in it.
-    * The IP/domain to redirect 404 requests to (ex: `www.github.com`)
+* The IP/domain to redirect all GET/POST requests to.
+If any files cannot be served statically, it will HTTP forward the request there. (ex: `www.github.com`)

+The `<form>` tags in index.html will then be modified to redirect requests to localhost.

 You will then be prompted to press Enter to launch the HTTP server.

+Browse to your own IP address (or localhost) and you will see a cloned version of the website.

+Received POST and GET requests will be displayed, and POST requests coming from forms in index.html will be saved to `post.txt`.
+After running `httphish.py`, simply run the following command to see them : `cat post.txt`

-When you are done, simple run *cleanup.py* to delete the `/web` folder and the `post.txt` file.
-You will need to run this before running *httphish.py* again.
+When you are done, press CTRL+C to close the HTTP server and end the script.
+Before running it again, simply run *cleanup.py* to delete the `/web` folder and the `post.txt` file.

 ## Troubleshooting

-Some websites might not work if you automatically download them but might work if you manually save them.
+* Some websites that do not work when you automatically download them might work if you manually save them.

-Some websites won't respond to requests directed to their IP, so try entering the domain instead.
+* Some websites won't respond to requests directed to their IP, so try entering the domain instead (or vice-versa).

-Some lazy-loaded content simply doesn't work.
+* Some lazy-loaded content simply doesn't work.

-If a website doesn't work, use inspect element and look under the network tab.
+* If a website doesn't work, use inspect element and look under the network tab.
 The issue is probably some dynamic requests being broken because the site is too complex.
-In some cases, this can be fixed by changing the IP/domain to redirect 404 requests to.
-In most cases, you would have to manually modify the files and choose to not automatically download the file.
+    * In some cases, this can be fixed by changing the IP/domain to redirect GET/POST requests to.
+    * In most cases, you would have to manually modify the files and choose to not automatically download the file.

 ## Website examples